There’s much more to our tip-top rating that the elevation of Sky Meadow Country Club!

 Once rated by Golf Digest Magazine as “The #1 golf course in the State of New Hampshire,” Sky Meadow was designed by the renowned architect Bill Amick.

 Playing Sky Meadow, you’ll enjoy a golf course professionally, consistently maintained to the highest of quality standards.
 The course measures 6,590 yards from the championship tees, and offers multiple tee locations on each hole in order to provide enjoyment and challenge for men, women and Juniors of all skills and abilities.

 A full service practice range with a bunker and a putting green are integral parts of the amenities that complement the golf course.

 Sky Meadow Country Club is conveniently located one mile west of Route 3 (at Exit 1) off Spitbrook Rd.
 Driving time is forty minutes from Boston, MA and twenty minutes from Manchester, NH.
-The course gets aerated twice a year; nine holes at a time with little to no interruption to your enjoyment of your rounds.

 We asked Sky Meadow pro James Turner to give us a few pointers around the course.

 How would you describe the terrain of the golf course and greens?

 “The course is set on the highest point in Nashua.
 With this mountain setting, we get incredible views of the golf course and surrounding area.”

 What kind of condition is the course in at different times during the year?